 Why small amounts still matter

-Saving £10 a week doesn't sound like much.
-But it's £520 a year, enough to cover a car repair or replace a broken appliance without reaching for a credit card.
-And avoiding that borrowing is itself a saving: the interest you don't pay is money kept in your pocket.
+Saving £10 a week does not sound like much.
+But it is £520 a year, enough to cover a car repair or replace a broken appliance without reaching for a credit card.
+And avoiding that borrowing is itself a financial gain: the interest you never pay is money kept in your pocket.

-The real value early on isn't the balance.
-It's the habit.
-Once saving is automatic, it scales up naturally as your income grows.
+The real value in the early months is not the balance.
+It is the habit.
+Once saving is automatic, it scales up naturally as income grows.

 Start with a tiny, automatic amount

-Pick a number so small you won't miss it, and automate it for the day after payday:
+Pick a number so small you won't notice it missing, and automate it for the day after payday:

 Save…In a year